Catalogs, Delivery Groups, Zones

 KEYWORDS:LogoffOnClose=true PromptMessage="Do you want to Log off?"

-In Citrix Virtual Apps and Desktops (CVAD) and XenApp/XenDesktop 7.12 and newer, you can assign tags to machines.
+In Citrix Virtual Apps and Desktops (CVAD), you can assign tags to machines.
 Then you can publish apps and/or desktops to only those machines that have the tag.
 This means you can publish icons from a subset of the machines in the Delivery Group, just like you could in XenApp 6.5.

 Tags also allow different machines to have different restart schedules.